esmf-org/esmf/doc/index.rst

 * ESMPy cannot use an ESMF installation that is built with external LAPACK support.

 Testing related:
-- Only tested with gfortran on Darwin, Linux, and Unicos platforms
+- Only tested with gfortran on Darwin and Linux platforms

 ================